jackbaty/archive.baty.net/content/about/index.md

 I have a few other interests:

 **Photography**.
 I call it “photography” but it’s more like “camera collecting.”
-I shoot both film and digital and upload to Flickr
+I shoot both film and digital and upload to [Flickr](https://flickr.com/photos/jbaty).

 **Analog**.
 Digital is where we are, but I still enjoy using things like film cameras, vinyl records, manual typewriters, notebooks, and fountain pens.